 Machine learning (ML) is actively changing the enterprise landscape.
-The adoption of machine learning is efficiently helping to develop every “what if” enterprise scenario, modeling them and adding relevant variables.
-Based on established scientific principles, ML is delivering greater levels of insight from data than are traditional approaches.
-The rewards will be greatest for those who can trust and have transparency in the models.
+The adoption of machine learning is efficiently helping to develop every “what if” enterprise scenario, modelling them and adding relevant variables.
+Based on established scientific principles, ML is delivering greater levels of insight from data than traditional approaches.
+The rewards will be greatest for those who can trust in and have transparency to the models.

 ML requires the trust, transparency, people, processes and platforms that can operate in the responsive, agile way organizations are looking to operate today.
 This is embodied in MLOps.
 Creating such an environment and culture cannot happen overnight.
 It comes from learning about how to map the potential of MLOps against an organization’s specific needs and resources.
 It also faces numerous challenges:

 - These are still very early days for ML, and practices are still being ironed out

 - Many ML initiatives work in isolation from each other and the broader business